Dingdong-LIU/Lab1_Chatbot_Rasa/chatbot/01-action/README.md

 ```
 We use these two packages so that we don't need to worry about formatting date and time.

+The custom action tries to fetch a detected entity for a place.
+If it cannot find one in the tracker, it tries to fail gracefully.
+This is a pattern that you'll see a lot in custom actions.
+You should always consider how to best catch unexpected behavior.

 Check out the following code snippet from `./chatbot/01-action/actions/actions.py`

 ```python